njpatel/APL/doc/queryparametersstatement.md

 ::: zone pivot="azuredataexplorer"

-Queries sent to Kusto may include a set of name or value pairs.
+Queries sent to APL may include a set of name or value pairs.
 The pairs are called *query parameters*, together with the query text itself.
 The query may reference one or more values, by specifying names and type, in a *query parameters declaration statement*.

 Query parameters have two main uses: